douglaswaugh/cv/my-veiws-about-things.md

 arrange act assert
 one assert per test
+too much coupling to concrete instances in tests asserting on properties returned from mocks

 ### things I do that I didn't used to do

 listening to the tests
+keep the tests focused on exactly the thing that you want to test, that you want to show you're testing

-## oo
+## Object Oriented Programming

+I think my OO has improved dramatically improved since I started really paying attention to the abstractions that I am creating.
+I try and increase cohesion and reduce

-believe what people (alan kay) says about the way that objects communicate being more important than how the objects do the things they're asked.  although I think it's implicit that you have to work out what each object knows about in order to work out how they communicate.
+I think I understand what people (Alan Kay) says about the way that objects communicate being more important than how the objects do the things they're asked.
+Although I think it's implicit that you have to work out what each object knows about in order to work out how they communicate.

 ### late binding/early binding

-as I delve deeper in to OO I realise how difficult it is to do things in statically typed languages.
-I've been doing a little bit of ruby recently, and I'm enjoying it.  no longer need to define interfaces (although still a good idea to test that objects conform to interfaces to keep your test code inline with your production code)
+As I delve deeper in to OO I realise how restrictive and verbose statically typed languages can be.
+I've been doing a little bit of Ruby recently, and I'm enjoying it.
+No longer need to define interfaces (although still a good idea to test that objects conform to interfaces, including test doubles, to keep your test code inline with your production code)

 ## functional